norswap/autumn/doc/autumn/guide/7-side-effects.md

 this can work for you, you should do it like that.

-However, sometimes you really need side effects during the parse, because you want some parsers to depend on (*observe*) some side-effects applied by parsers invoked earlier.
+However, sometimes you really need side effects during the parse, because you want some parsers to depend on (*observe*) some side effects applied by parsers invoked earlier.
 This is called *stateful parsing*, and it is very useful in practice.
 Languages such as Haskell, Standard ML, Common Lisp, bash, Ruby and Python `**` cannot be described with pure formalisms such as Context Free Grammars (CFG) or Parsing Expression Grammars (PEG), they need stateful parsing.
 For other languages, such as